of Sing and Speak 4 Kids

 Dr. Hayoung Lim

 Director of Science

-- Director of the Music Therapy Program and Clinic, Associate Professor of Music at Oral Roberts University
+- Professor of Music Therapy and Director of Music Therapy Clinic at Oral Roberts University

 - Board-certified, neurologic music therapist (NMT Fellow)

 - Member of the American Music Therapy Association (AMTA)

 - Specialized training in the Rational Scientific Mediating Model for research in music therapy

 - Focus on the effect of music on children with Autism Spectrum Disorders and the effect of musical experiences on cognition, speech/language and physical rehabilitation

 Bachelors in Cello Performance from the Catholic University of Korea